Field Notes

 $pCC (Promissory Canton Coin) is a tokenized promissory note that represents a liquid claim on that locked CC.

-• An SV locks CC in a Helix vault as part of CIP-105 compliance
+- An SV locks CC in a compliance vault as part of CIP-105 participation — the CC never leaves custody

-• In return, they receive $pCC — a liquid token representing their claim on the locked position
+- In return, they receive $pCC — a promissory receipt representing their claim on the locked position

 Why This Is Structurally Different From Wrapped Assets